Naso (fish): Characteristics

 Naso unicornfishes have a pointed snout and a rhomboidal or oval shaped body, with some species possessing a long protuberance on the forehead, typically present in both males and females.
 The caudal peduncle is slender and there are 1 or 2 anteriorly directed sharp, blade-shaped spines mounted on bony plates on each side.
 The caudal fin varies from slightly rounded to highly emarginate.
 In some species there are long filaments at the tips of the lobes of the caudal fin, sometimes restricted to males.
 The dorsal fins of these fishes are supported by between 4 and 7 spines and between 24 and 31 soft rays while the anal fin contains 2 spines and 23 to 30 soft rays.
 There is a single spine and 3 soft rays in the pelvic fins and between 16 and 19 soft rays in the pectoral fins.

 The species in the genus Naso vary in size from a maximum published standard length of 30 cm in the slender unicorn (N. minor) to a maximum published total length of 100 cm in the whitemargin unicornfish (N. annulatus).

 There are two subgenera which are distinguished by the number of keels on the caudal peduncle with the nominate subgenus, Naso having a pair on each side of the peduncle while the subgenus Axinurus has a single keel on each side.

 Biology

+N. elegans (top) and N. lituratus (bottom) are closely related, and once considered the same species.

 Naso unicornfishes differ from other acanthurids in that they eat zooplankton rather than grazing on algae or detritus and that they tend to live at greater ranges of depth.